spack/spack/lib/spack/docs/build_systems/intelpackage.rst

    .. _`verify-compiler-anticipated`:

-   C. Verify that the will be used as expected:
+   C. Verify that the new compiler version will be used as expected:

-      You should see the new compiler version as active if you placed the stub last in ``compilers.yaml``, and ask for the compiler just by name, e.g.:
+      You should see it if you placed the stub last in ``compilers.yaml`` and ask for the compiler just by name, e.g.:

       .. code-block:: sh